-Compliance documents are managed by a third party vendor, Complio/American DataBank (http://www.umichcompliance.com/).
-All students must purchase and create an online account to upload all compliance documents while enrolled in any University of Michigan School of Nursing programs.
-Complio accounts are a one-time purchase for \$66 for the tracking package and the background check.
-All undergraduate students are also required to purchase and create an online account with the Nursing School's placement vendor in their sophomore year through ACEMAPP which is different from the compliance vendor.
-ACEMAPP accounts require an annual fee of \$50.
+Compliance documents are managed by a third party vendor, Complio.
+All students must purchase and create an online account to upload all compliance documents while enrolled in the School of Nursing Undergraduate Program.
+Complio accounts are a one-time purchase of \$35 for freshmen students for 48 months.
+For sophomore transfer students the cost is \$30 for 36 months.
+All students are required to purchase a background check for \$31.
+In addition, undergraduate students during their sophomore year will purchase and create an online account with the Nursing School's placement vendor, ACEMAPP.
+The cost is \$50.00 and must be renewed annually prior to expiration.

 All compliance requirements must be valid for the entire upcoming academic year.
-This means that no compliance requirements may expire before the last day of classes in April.
+This means that no compliance requirements may expire before the last day of class which for the academic year 2022/2023 will be April 18, 2023.

-Students will not be allowed to begin their clinical rotation until all compliance and on-boarding requirements are met.
+Students will not be allowed to begin their clinical rotation until all bsn compliance and clinical placement site on-boarding requirements are met by the established deadline date.